maxlee85/crane/README.md

 | 1       | a            | 2022-01-15   | 2022-01-16       |                   |
 | 1       | a            | 2022-01-15   | 2022-06-01       | true              |

+2. The issue is that there have been multiple data ingestion tools used in the past leading inconsistent values across date columns as well as duplicate rows being generated.

-4. In the inferred_dates cte I am grabbing all potential date columns and generating an inferred created timestamp.
+5. In the inferred_dates cte I am grabbing all potential date columns and generating an inferred created timestamp.
-5. In the classroom_dates cte I am creating an end date and ordering the rows into a inferred chronological order.
+6. In the classroom_dates cte I am creating an end date and ordering the rows into a inferred chronological order.
-6. Finally the query uses window functions to grab the delete and start and end dates of the previous row as well as filtering out rows of impossible or bad data.
+7. Finally the query uses window functions to grab the delete and start and end dates of the previous row as well as filtering out rows of impossible or bad data.

 | user_id | classroom_id | teacher_classroom_start_date | teacher_classroom_end_date | is_deleted | is_previous_row_deleted | previous_teacher_classroom_start_date | previous_teacher_classroom_end_date |
 |---------|--------------|------------------------------|----------------------------|------------|-------------------------|---------------------------------------|-------------------------------------|